lowlevel01/timelyTheft/README.md

 # timelyTheft
-A malicious chrome extension that shows the time but steals the cookies in the back for demonstration purposes.
+A POC of malicious chrome extension that shows the time but steals the cookies in the back for demonstration purposes.

 #### It may appear like a normal Chrome externsion showing the time:
 ![time](images/timelytheft2.png)